All-Metal Headband Rebuild, Refined 50mm MLD Driver — The Aune’s AR5000 MK2

 Conclusion

-The Aune AR5000 MK2 is the AR5000 that Aune probably should have shipped the first time — with a frame that will not break.
+The Aune AR5000 MK2 is the AR5000 that Aune probably should have shipped the first time — with a more rigid frame.
 That improvement alone makes the MK2 the version to buy if you are new to the AR5000 family.
-The treble is genuinely better, the imaging is slightly more precise, and the build quality is unambiguously more confidence-inspiring.
+The bass is slightly warmer, the treble is better, and the sound is still as spacious and interesting as it was with the original.

-The question is whether the warmer tuning is what you wanted.
+The question is whether the updated tuning is what you wanted.
 If you liked the original AR5000’s leaner, more neutral low end, you will miss it here.
 If you have been curious about the AR5000’s unusual soundstage geometry but wanted more body and warmth in the low end, the MK2 is the version for you.
-It sits comfortably alongside warmer-leaning open-backs like the Meze 105 AER and the HEDD D1 in character — which is good company at any price, let alone $239.
+It sits comfortably alongside warmer-leaning open-backs like the Sennheiser HD490 Pro (with the Producer pads) and even against the HEDD D1 in that character, which is good company at any price, let alone $339.